Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Best Raid Feeling

-• Mega boosts are active
+• Mega boosts are active and coordinated

-• Flying/Psychic attackers are used
+• Flying and Psychic attackers are stacked

-• Dodging is minimal but smart
+• Dodging is used sparingly but effectively

 Common Player Mistakes

-• Not dodging charged moves
+• Not dodging charged moves when survival matters

 Unique Insights – Buzzwole